rubensworks/rdf-terms.js/README.md

 This is the reverse operation from `getNamedTerms`.

-_An optional callback method can be provided to fill in missing terms_
+_An second optional callback method can be provided to fill in missing terms_

 ```javascript
 // Outputs: quad(namedNode('http://example.org/s'), namedNode('http://example.org/p'), literal('abc'), namedNode('http://example.org/g'))